Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - You can add temporary testing code to projects.
 Make sure to remove that testing code after.
 - You always TRIPLE-CHECK EVERYTHING!
 When you are finishing a task, you triple-check everything for completeness, possible bad implementations, rushed implementations, performance, optimization, structurization, and so on.

-## Git
-- NEVER create new branches unless the user explicitly tells you to do so!
-- NEVER switch the active branch unless the user explicitly tells you to do so!

 ## Subagents
 - Always spawn ALL your subagents with the gpt-5.6 (Sol) model on "xhigh" reasoning effort.
 - Always spawn ALL your subagents with a CLEAN context (do not give them your context), so they have a clean context for doing their task in the best possible way.
 - Since you spawn subagents without context, make sure to properly explain everything important to them, because they do not have your memories.

+## Git
+- NEVER create new branches unless the user explicitly tells you to do so!
+- NEVER switch the active branch unless the user explicitly tells you to do so!

 ## Swift Coding
 - Never launch the Xcode GUI on your own, unless the user tells you to do so.
 Using Xcode command line stuff is fine.
 - The installed Xcode on this system is `/Applications/Xcode-beta.app`.
 - Since macOS 27 there is no standalone "Simulator" anymore.
 Simulators are now accessed via "Device Hub".
 - Device Hub is a separate app with its own interface, and is NOT controlled via Xcode.
-- If you want to interact with Device Hub, use Computer Use to control the Device Hub app directy.
+- If you want to interact with Device Hub, use Computer Use to control the Device Hub app directly.
 - Do not try to control Xcode when you want to control Device Hub.
 - Computer Use may time out while reading Device Hub’s simulator accessibility tree; do not assume Device Hub is stuck.
 Recognize this as a Computer Use accessibility-capture failure and retry Device Hub directly.

+## Java Coding
+- Always add one empty line after a class header line (e.g. `public final class SomeClass {` and then an empty line.
+- Always add one empty line before the closing bracket of a class (top-level `}`).
+- Never place multiple top-level classes in the same `.java` file.
+If you want to add more than one class in a `.java` file, make one top-level class and the other classes should be inner/nested classes of that top-level class.